Professor Chris Stokes

 Glacial landforms and landscapes on Mars: imagery of Mars is now comparable (and, in places, much better) than that for the Earth’s surface.
 Based on Earth analogues, recent work has investigated the potential role of glaciers (and liquid water) in shaping Martian landscapes.

 My research contrubutions have been recognised through the award of a Philip Leverhulme Prize and the British Society for Geomorphology’s Gordon Warwick Medal.
-I currently serve on the Editorial Boards for The Cryosphere and the Journal of Maps, and as President of the International Glaciological Society's British Branch.
+I have served on the Editorial Board for the Journal of Maps (2012-2016) and currently serve on the Editorial Boards for The Cryosphere (2012-) and Geology (2018-).
+I have also served as Vice-President (2013-2015) and President (2015-2017) of the International Glaciological Society's British Branch.

 External Research Projects